Rohan00001/Java-Assignment/PL-2/README.md

 Include different methods for inputting data from the keyboard and displaying names and addresses of different relative instances.

-Here's a Markdown file with the Java programs for the tasks you've described:

 ```java
 import java.util.Scanner;